VBMA History

 2016

-VBMA celebrates 30 years
+VBMA celebrates 30 years.

 _____________________

-Brady Roberts appointed Executive Director & CEO
+Brady Roberts appointed Executive Director & CEO.

 2018

-Museum updates branding, introduces new VBMA logo
+Museum updates branding, introduces new VBMA logo.

 _____________________

-Fashion Meets Art inaugural event
+Fashion Meets Art hosts its inaugural event.

 _____________________

-Art Zone opens
+Art Zone opens.

 _____________________

-VBMA launches Museum Explorations for students
+VBMA launches Museum Explorations for students.

 2019

-VBMA adds programs exclusively for Veterans
+VBMA adds programs exclusively for Veterans.

 2020

-Museum Explorations on the Go program brings arts education directly to the classroom
+Museum Explorations on the Go program brings arts education directly to the classroom.

 2023

-Attendance for a single exhibition reaches a new record—40,000 visitors—for Rolling Sculptures: Streamlined Art Deco Automobiles and Motorcycles
+Attendance for a single exhibition reaches a new record—40,000 visitors—for Rolling Sculptures: Streamlined Art Deco Automobiles and Motorcycles.

 _____________________